hbctraining/scRNA-seq_online/schedule/README.md

-# Schedule for Single-cell RNA-seq workshop
+# Schedule for the single-cell RNA-seq data analysis workshop

 ## Pre-reading